omznc/futures-leaders-summit-web/README.md

 # Futures Leaders Summit

+> This has been archived and moved to the official BHFF Github account.
+No further work will be done here as it has served its purpose - being a personal redesign that has been merged upstream.

 My reasoning behind the rewrite was to stay more up-to-date with the most current tools we were already using, and to distance ourselves from miscellaneous dependencies that were not being maintained, by creating our own